 And even for the ones that do make it to real live humans (like me at one point), there may still be dozens for the resume screener to go through.
 So many times, a resume you worked hard on may get no more than 8 seconds of eyeball time before going into the “no” pile.

-You have to make it easy for them to say “yes”
+Make it easy to say “yes”

 Again, you need to make sure it’s oh so easy for them to spot in moments how wonderfully well you match the job description.
 For many resume screeners, the easiest way to screen is to simply look for obviously matching requirements.